INTRODUCTION

 touch the floor before it reaches the front wall.

-4. The receiver cannot cross the short line until the ball has crossed the shortline first after a serve.
+4. The receiver cannot cross the short line until the ball has crossed the short

 5. During the rally, either the server or receiver can return the ball before it